CDR plasma model

 Discrete photons

 There are two approaches when using discrete photons, and both rely on the user setting up the application with the Monte Carlo photon solver (rather than continuum solvers).
-For an introduction to the particle radiative transfer solver, see Monte Carlo sampling.
+For an introduction to the particle radiative transfer solver, see Monte Carlo solver.

 The user must use one of the following: